Towns leads Timberwolves in 121-87 win over Mavs team missing Doncic and Irving

 MINNEAPOLIS (AP) — Karl-Anthony Towns had 29 points and nine rebounds for the Minnesota Timberwolves in a 121-87 victory over the depleted Dallas Mavericks, who played Wednesday night without stars Luka Doncic and Kyrie Irving.

-Rudy Gobert scored 17 points for the West-leading Wolves (34-14).
+Rudy Gobert scored 17 points and Naz Reid added 12 points for the West-leading Wolves (34-14).
 They endured a sluggish start until Towns sparked their surge with two 3-pointers in the last 35 seconds of the first half to give them the lead for good.
-Towns had 11 points in the third quarter.
+Towns, who had 11 points in the third quarter, went 4 for 6 from 3-point range and is shooting a career-best 44.2% from deep.

+“I just wanted it to translate to winning,” Towns said.
+“That’s what’s really good about this year.”

 Doncic (sprained right ankle) and Irving (sprained right thumb) both sat for the third game this season, and the Mavericks have lost all three.
 They’ve played without at least one of them 26 times in 48 games.